Inversed-Tech/FutureProfiler/README.md

 ## Overview

-The `FutureProfiler` struct wraps a future and collects data before and after each invocation of the `poll()` function.
-It tracks time spent executing and sleeping.
-Users can implement the `Profiler` trait for additional data collection.
-The crate includes several `Profiler` implementations that can be composed into custom solutions.
+The `FutureProfiler` struct wraps a future and executes hooks before and after each invocation of the `poll()` function.
+By default it tracks the time spent in `poll()`.
+Users can collect additional data by implementing the `Profiler` trait.
+The crate includes several `Profiler` implementations.

 ## `Profiler` Trait
 - **`new`**: Creates a new instance of the profiler.